tallesborges/agentic-system-prompts/README.md

 4. Include source information and retrieval date in headers
 5. Follow the established template formats (see [CLAUDE.md](./CLAUDE.md))

+## Roadmap

+Planned additions to this repository:

+- [ ] **Tools Comparison** - Detailed analysis and comparison of tools across different agents
+- [ ] **Prompts Analysis** - In-depth analysis of prompt engineering patterns and techniques

 ## License

 This collection is provided for research and educational purposes.
 Original prompts and tools remain property of their respective creators.
 See individual agent directories for specific source attributions.